 Guitar picks are one of the most versatile accessories the guitar world has to offer.
 They come in many shapes and are aimed at different uses.
 Black Mountain Picks took a different approach and designed their product to be used both as a regular pick and as a thumb pick.
 And it works.
+This is such a unique approach to product design, that I had no other option, but to also feature them in my post about guitar gadgets.

 In addition to their line of thumb/flat picks, Black Mountain Picks have a slide that doesn’t cause you to lose a fretting finger and acts as a hybrid.